-To mitigate the risk of failing to meet the compliance requirements of the ESFA in relation to the Level 3 apprenticeship programme the Board of Trustees have provided significant investment to UCEM to deliver this programme, which, as previously noted, has included additional recruitment of staff with relevant expertise, as well as additional systems.
+To mitigate the risk of failing to meet the compliance requirements of the ESFA in relation to UCEM's apprenticeship programmes the Board of Trustees has provided significant investment to UCEM to deliver these programmes, which has included additional recruitment of staff with relevant expertise, as well as additional systems.
 Academic governance structures have also been reviewed to ensure appropriate oversight of quality and standards.

-In the unlikely event that the ESFA have cause to, and decide to, terminate one or more of the apprenticeship funding contracts (levy and non-levy) that UCEM holds, the normal route to enable the apprenticeship students to continue with their programme is for the ESFA to identify and approach another suitable training provider with a view to the transfer the responsibility for provision of the apprenticeships to that provider.

-UCEM is contractually obliged to promptly provide such assistance and comply with such timetable as the ESFA may reasonably require for the purpose of ensuring an orderly transfer of responsibility for provision of the apprenticeship programmes, to ensure continuation of study for the students affected.
+In the unlikely event that the ESFA has cause to, and decides to, terminate one or more of the apprenticeship funding contracts (levy and non-levy) that UCEM holds, the normal route to enable the apprenticeship students to continue with their programme is for the ESFA to identify and approach another suitable training provider with a view to the transfer the responsibility for provision of the apprenticeships to that provider.
+UCEM will promptly provide such assistance and comply with such timetable as the ESFA may reasonably require for the purpose of ensuring an orderly transfer of responsibility for provision of the apprenticeship programmes, to ensure continuation of study for the students affected.

-In the event that the transfer of the responsibility for provision of the apprenticeship programmes is undesirable to the relevant employer(s), UCEM would offer such assistance as is necessary to enable the student to complete as much of their programme as possible.
-Depending upon the stage of the programme and the circumstances relating to the ESFA terminating UCEM's contract(s), the continuation of provision by UCEM may be on either a sponsored basis, i. e. the employer paying the fees, or on a free of charge basis.
+In the event that relevant employer(s) indicate that the transfer of the responsibility for provision of the apprenticeship programmes is undesirable to the relevant employer(s), UCEM would offer such assistance as is necessary to enable the student to complete as much of their programme with UCEM as possible.
+UCEM would work with the employer to support students to find other means of funding.